destish21/readme_generator/README1.md

   * You will be prompted with questions.

   * A "README.md Successfull Generated!!"  will be desplayed after answering all the questions.

   * My README.md is in my repo enjoy it !
+  * screenshot image demo

   ![name1](./utils/Readme2.jpg)